HCIILAB/DCOH-120K/README.md

-# CDOH
+# Diverse-Corpus Online Handwriting dataset (DCOH-120K)
-This is the official page of the Corpus-Diverse Online Handwriting Dataset (CDOH).
+This is the official page of the Diverse-Corpus Online Handwriting dataset (DCOH-120K).
 The dataset will be released soon.